Reki43/assignment-3-part-2/README.md

 **Congratulations!
 You have successfully learned how to set up a Bash script, automate tasks with systemd, configure an nginx web server, and secure your server using a firewall with UFW!**

 ---
-# Deploying and Configuring DigitalOcean Droplets with Load Balancer and Nginx File Server
+# Configuring Nginx and a Load Balancer on DigitalOcean Droplets

+## Introduction
+This section provides a guide on setting up Nginx and a load balancer on DigitalOcean droplets.
+It includes creating two droplets, configuring a load balancer, setting up the directory structure, modifying Nginx configuration, and verifying the setup to ensure the web services run efficiently.

 ## Task 1 - Set Up Two Droplets and Configure Load Balancer